 What?

-crime data is not accurate.
+Oh, okay, our crime data is not accurate.

-And they're talking about Gavin Newsom will say, um we'll say things like uh 8 out of 10 of the top state murder rates are in red states so 8 out of 10 of the states of the top state murder rates are in red states.
+And they're talking about how Gavin Newsom will say things like: eight out of 10 of the top state murder rates are in red states.

 So the cities with the highest crime rate, murder rate in particular, are Democratic cities.

-but often they can be in a red state.
+But often they can be in a red state.

 So if you were not really, let's say, involved with the news, how many of you knew that, by the way?

-Did most of you know that that's yet another one of their hoaxes because it doesn't matter who's running the state, it matters who's running the city.
+Because it doesn't matter who's running the state, it matters who's running the city.

 Most of you knew that, right?